Cameron Crowe: Say Anything...

-Filmmaker James L. Brooks noticed Crowe's original voice and wanted to work with him.
-Brooks executive produced Crowe's first directing effort, 1989's Say Anything..., about a young man pining for the affections of a seemingly perfect girl.
-Say Anything... was favorably received by critics.
+Filmmaker James L. Brooks (a former journalist himself) began following Crowe's career when he wrote for Rolling Stone, then after seeing Fast Times at Ridgemont High, he and Crowe began spending time together.
+Brooks and Crowe eventually came up with the premise for Say Anything..., with Crowe eventually writing the screenplay about a young man pining for the affections of a seemingly perfect girl.
+After six other directors turned down the opportunity to direct the film, Brooks decided to give Crowe the chance to direct for the first time.
+The film was released in 1989 and was favorably received by critics.
+Brooks and Crowe later reunited for the 1996 film Jerry Maguire.

 Singles

 Crowe's next project, 1992's Singles, described the romantic entanglements among a group of six friends in their twenties in Seattle.
 The film starred Bridget Fonda and Matt Dillon.
 Fonda played a coffee-bar waitress fawning over an aspiring musician played by Dillon.
 Kyra Sedgwick and Campbell Scott co-starred as a couple wavering on whether to commit to each other.
-Music is an integral backbone for the script, and the soundtrack became a best seller three months before the release of the film.
+Music is an integral backbone for the script, and the soundtrack became a commercial success three months before the release of the film.
 Much of this was due to repeated delays while studio executives debated how to market it.
+In a retrospective interview on the film in Rolling Stone, Crowe said, "I'd seen Spike Lee's Do The Right Thing; I liked the size of his movies and how they were rooted in his experience, his community … how he wanted Brooklyn to be showcased.
+And I'd always loved [Woody Allen's] Manhattan so much.
+So that was the beginning of Singles.
+It was a chance to show what it's like when you have a city that you love, and a group of friends who have become your family."

-Singles successfully rode on the heels of Seattle's grunge music boom.
+Singles sat on the shelf until the Seattle grunge music boom made the studio excited about the release.
 During production, bands like Nirvana were not yet national stars, but by the time the soundtrack was released, their song "Smells Like Teen Spirit" had to be cut from the film because the rights were too expensive.
 Crowe had signed members of Pearl Jam, shortly before their burgeoning, nationwide success, to portray Dillon's fictional band Citizen Dick.
 He also appeared as a rock journalist at a club.
 Tim Appelo wrote in Entertainment Weekly, "With... an ambling, naturalistic style, Crowe captures the eccentric appeal of a town where espresso carts sprout on every corner and kids in ratty flannel shirts can cut records that make them millionaires."